ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 oh i can make you laugh, but if you miss any one of your five daily prayers, youre sleeping in the living room until you make it up. drinking/drugs, its over on the first attempt, i will not put up with it AT ALL, not even a sip.

 > lie

 you lie to me about anything, i am from nj and im pakistani, its like the perfect storm of anger when it comes out which it rarely does bc im mostly a chill person. i will find out if you're lying TO ME and it'll be absolutely over for you. i dont lie to people.

 if you want to hide anything from me, i swear i will find out, i always find out.

 > potential wife # 3

 nooo ... it ENDS with me and that's all im going to say about that

 IM PISSED

+you want this? figure your shit out now ... do not underestimate me im a very serious person. the older i get the more i realize that its very important to live life seriously there is no other way, i have fun but im strict and im a serious person